larycoder/ulake-internship/deployment/README.md

 5. Nginx in docker need to link to Machine host
 6. Need to map domain name to IP for activating service vhost
 7. Hadoop system will be updated manually basing on big-data-europe work
+8. Hadoop will run on cluster base on docker swarm
+9. Services will run on docker build from dockerfile and mount volume to outside
+10. Services, Hadoop and Mysql will share same network